Republic of Prekmurje: Aftermath

 On June 6, 1919, the Hungarian Red Army marched into Prekmurje and overthrew the republic.
 Tkálecz fled to Austria.
 A communist militia spread over the land and murdered all their opponents.
 In addition, a five million crown indemnity was laid upon the people and a harsh Red Terror was continued by the occupying militia.

-On August 1, 1919, the Hungarian Soviet Republic was overthrown by Romanian forces, and soon the Serbian Army marched into Prekmurje, ending communist rule there.
+On August 1, 1919, the Hungarian Soviet Republic was overthrown by Romanian forces, and soon the Yugoslav Army marched into Prekmurje, ending communist rule there.

 In 1920, Tkálecz was living in Hungary in the village of Nagykarácsony in (Fejér County) as a schoolmaster.
 The 1920 Treaty of Trianon established the present Hungarian borders.

 Population

 The population of the Prekmurje Republic was approximately 100,000, of which 20,000 to 22,000 were Hungarians; other large minorities included a German minority of 8,000 (especially in the villages of Alsószölnök, Fikšinci, Kramarovci and Ocinje) and a Croat minority of 3,000.
 Other ethnic groups included Jews and Roma.
 The religious composition was one third Lutheran, over half Catholic, and some Calvinist and Jewish minorities.
-In a few villages, Roma speak Prekmurje Slovenian or Hungarian as their native languages.
+In a few villages, Roma speak Prekmurje Slovene or Hungarian as their native languages.